triton-inference-server/python_backend/README.md

 A complete example for sync and async BLS in Python backend is included in the [Examples](#examples) section.

+Note: Async BLS is not supported on Python 3.6 or lower due to the `async` keyword and `asyncio.run` being introduced in Python 3.7.

 ## Using BLS with Stateful Models

 [Stateful models](https://github.com/triton-inference-server/server/blob/main/docs/architecture.md#stateful-models)